Welcome to Torremolinos

 Thomas Cook Airlines

-, Monarch Airlines and Transavia have daily services to major European hubs.
+, TUI Airways, Lufthansa and Transavia have daily services to major European hubs.
 Vueling & Iberia provide low cost connections within continental Spain and islands.

 Malaga airport has a train station with direct line to Torremolinos.
 Trains run half-hourly and the ride takes just 10 minutes.
 The train station at the airport is accessible from the departures, look for red RENFE letters.
 One way ticket to Torremolinos is under EUR 2.
 Take a train direction Fuengirola.
 Signage and ticket vending machines offer English translation.